• Skip to primary navigation

 First, combine all ingredients (except raisins) in a food processor.
 This includes rolled oats, pitted medjool dates, almond butter, vanilla extract, cinnamon, and salt.

 Process the ingredients until a crumbled, sticky dough forms.
-If your dates are not super fresh and soft, you can add 1-2 tablespoon maple syrup to make the dough stickier.
+If your dates are not super fresh and soft, you can add 1-2 tbsp maple syrup to make the dough stickier.
 Maple syrup can be added if you’d like a sweeter flavor, too!

 Next, add raisins to the food processor.
 Pule several times until evenly combined.
 Using a mini cookie scoop or a tablespoon, scoop the dough and roll into balls.
 Enjoy!